 The bride, Charlotte, and I spent some time in Napa looking for Rehearsal Dinner venues.
 I knew I wanted to visit Merryvale Vineyards and see the Barrel Room.
 My brother married my best friend over thirty years ago.
 Their wedding was in Napa and their rehearsal dinner was at Merryvale.
 I had such fond memories of the barrel room and hoped it was as special as I had remembered.
 The minute we walked in, we both loved it and knew it was the perfect location for their rehearsal dinner.

 So we booked it, right then and there.

-Before I get into the details, let’s take a step back to the Engagement Party.
+Before I get into the rehearsal dinner details, let’s take a step back to Andrew and Charlotte’s Engagement Party.

 The Engagement Party

-You may remember when we hosted an Engagement Party for Andrew and his bride-to-be Charlotte.
+You may remember when we hosted an Engagement Party for Andrew and Charlotte.
 It was held in our backyard and I have posted about the Engagement Party many times.
-It was such a special evening and I went all out.
-Of course, this meant I had to create something more spectacular for the Rehearsal Dinner.
+It was such a special evening and I had so much fun planning and hosting this party.
+So of course, that meant that I had to create something even more spectacular for the Rehearsal Dinner.

 I do have to say, the Engagement Party was an amazing party.
-I built the outdoor dining room frame (with help from my boys), made the table cloths, flower arrangements, and place cards.
+I built the outdoor dining room frame (with help from my boys), and made the tablecloths, flower arrangements, and place cards.